 We are excited to announce our new Software Development Kit.
 It is free and can be used by anyone to integrate Intelligence X into their project.
 Whether it’s a website, service, or local program, you can use our versatile API to enrich your data and provide additional context.

-The SDK is publishd here: https://github.com/IntelligenceX/SDK.
+The SDK is published here: https://github.com/IntelligenceX/SDK.

 There are many use cases for using the API of Intelligence X:

-The Intelligence X search supports these selectors:
+The Intelligence X search supports the following selectors:

-We are happy to add support for additional programming languages to our SDK as well as other features and functionality.
+We are happy to add support for additional programming languages to our SDK, as well as other features and functionality.

 If you have any feedback, we’d love to hear from you.
 Please write us at: email@example.com.